UCDavisLibrary/sufia-compose/README.md

 dc up web
 ```

-By running `docker-compose up web`, the dependent services will be started, but
+By running `dc up web`, the dependent services will be started, but
 not stopped when you exit the web container.
 This is usually the most effective
 pattern since occasional `rails server` restarts are needed, but the other
 services can continue.
 With a bare `docker-compose up`, all the logs will be
 collated to your shell and all services stopped upon Control-C (both unseemly
 for typical development).

-There are two other setup components required.
-The database must be set up and
+Your system is connected, but still not setup.
+There are two other setup
-the Solr core must be created.
-These are straightforward, but must be run
+components required.
+The database must be set up and the Solr core must be
-differently.
-The database setup is a usual rake task, run in the web image (a
+created.
+These are straightforward, but must be run differently.
+The database
-new, throwaway container is fine).
+setup is a usual rake task, run in the web image.

 ```
-dc run web rake db:create db:migrate
+dc run web bin/rake db:create db:migrate
 ```

 The Solr core must be run in the existing container because the `bin/solr`